junxit/us-congress-bills-110/metadata.md

 - 2007-01-31 — Introduced in House
 - 2007-01-31 — Introduced in House
 - 2007-01-31 — Referred to the House Committee on Natural Resources.
+- 2007-02-07 — Referred to the Subcommittee on Water and Power.
+- 2007-04-17 — Considered under suspension of the rules. (consideration: CR H3413-3414)
+- 2007-04-17 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+786.
+- 2007-04-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-04-17 — Mr. Grijalva moved to suspend the rules and pass the bill.
+- 2007-04-17 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3413)
+- 2007-04-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H3413)